 Much like the “ghost cabin”, the history of the rusted-out car is unknown to me, but we had tons of fun imagining how it got there.
 Was it an off-road ride gone awry?
 I’d love to know more about either of these little gems, so if you have details, leave them in the comments below.

-After our geocache adventure, we sat in the gazebo to have a snack and rehydrate, then we hit up the (surprisingly clean) restrooms before getting in the truck and going home.
+After our geocache adventure at Hidden Valley Park Burlington, we sat in the gazebo to have a snack and rehydrate, then we hit up the (surprisingly clean) restrooms before getting in the truck and going home.
 Disclaimer: The restrooms had toilet paper, were checked throughout the day, and didn’t smell, and to me that is clean.

 - spring-mounted rescue car